 From 1986-1992 he was an Intelligence Officer with the Australian Security Intelligence Organisation.
 He was an Assistant Professor at the Tuck School of Business from 1997-2004 and his courses at Tuck were regularly rated among the best at a school renowned for teaching excellence.
 Sam’s work has been published in the University of Chicago’s Journal of Business.
 He is also regularly sought by media for expert comment on current financial issues.

-Dr Wylie authored the Stage 2 Funding Australia’s Future paper Financing the Australian Business Sector and has presented at various ACFS events.
+Dr Wylie authored research under the Funding Australia’s Future project, and has presented at various ACFS events.